jontaimanglo/pyrcron/README.md

 ## why?
-I was tired of managing multiple crons on multiple systems, so I wrote this quick code to allow me to ssh to different systems and run arbitrary scripts.
+I was tired of managing multiple crons on multiple systems, so I wrote this quick code to consolidate and automate this by securely (via ssh) connecting to different systems to run scripts.

 ## how?
 rcron is pretty basic, but any cron will require at least 3 items: auth, system, and a cron.